unm-historiography/2021-fall/bibliographies/francisco.md

 Royster, Charles.
 The Destructive War: William Tecumseh Sherman, Stonewall Jackson and the Americans.
 New York: Vintage civil war library, 1993.

 Wynalda, Stephen A. 366 Days in Abraham Lincoln's Presidency: The Private, Political, and Military Decisions of America's Greatest President.
 New York: Skyhorse Publishing, 2014.

+SHEEHAN-DEAN, AARON.
+“The Long Civil War: A Historiography of the Consequences of the Civil War.”
+The Virginia Magazine of History and Biography 119, no. 2 (2011): 106–53. http://www.jstor.org/stable/41310737.

+Horwitz, Joshua, and Casey Anderson.
+“THE CIVIL WAR AND RECONSTRUCTION.”
+In Guns, Democracy, and the Insurrectionist Idea, 118–36.
+University of Michigan Press, 2009. https://doi.org/10.2307/j.ctv3znzcm.9.